instamatic-dev/instamatic/docs/programs.md

 `-f D, --filter_dist D, --filter_distance D`:
  Specify what distance the crystals should be separated
 `-d <path>, --output <path>, --output_name <path>`:
-The destination of the .nav file created.
+ The destination of the .nav file created
 `--mapscaleind`:
 Generate `MapScaleInd.yaml` for `predicrystal` from config.

 ## instamatic.learn